Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 ## Setup style

-To avoid confusion with Vue's Composition API, and because it doesn't fit its definition, the functional way of writing component definition is called setup.
+To avoid confusion with Vue's Composition API, and because it doesn't fit its definition, the functional way of writing component definition is called `setup`.
 To write definitions that way you will use the `defineComponentDefinition` helper (yes the name is stupid, feel free to suggest a better one).

 `defineComponentDefinition` takes an id, a vue component and an optional setup